Frequently Asked Questions

 What populations does Habitat for Humanity of Greater Fredericksburg serve?

 HFHGF is chartered to serve residents of Gillespie County (approx. pop.
 24,000) and to build within the county perimeters.
-We serve low-income families whose income is 50-75% of the Area Median Income.
+We serve low-income families whose income is up to 80% of the Area Median Income ($61, 450 as of Oct 1, 2022).
 We serve those in need regardless of race, religion, socioeconomic status, gender or any other difference – who meet three criteria: need; ability to repay a no-interest, no-profit mortgage; and a willingness to partner with Habitat.

 Does Habitat for Humanity homes lower neighborhood property values?